-Offshore Funds
+Sprott Offshore Funds

 We currently manage four feeder funds within two master-feeder fund structures.
 A master-feeder fund structure is a structural separation of the master fund's investment portfolio from its investors.
 Generally, a single investment portfolio is maintained at the master fund level and its participants are feeder funds which are funds that hold the investors and "feed" the capital to the master fund.
 Separate feeder funds are usually established for investors that are residents of the same country and/or have a similar tax status.
-For example, we have U.S. feeder funds which are intended for non-U.S. investors and for U.S. and Canadian tax-exempt investors.
+For example, we have U.S. feeder funds which are intended for U.S. taxable investors and offshore feeder funds which are intended for non-U.S. investors and for U.S. and Canadian tax-exempt investors.
 Each of our four feeder Funds invests substantially all of its assets in one of the two master Funds we manage.
 We will continue to devote resources to building our profile globally as we believe the products we offer are innovative and attractive to investors outside of Canada.
 These offshore sales are direct to investors and we incur no trailer fee expenses in connection with such sales.